AlexGitel/Pollo-Loco---exercise/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload
+The app will automatically reload.

 ## 🐔 Jump, Run & Throw – Game Project